 - Export updated data as XML into MS Project

-Once your files are seamlessly imported online, you can manage and share your projects 100% online, safely and securely, so you can collaborate with your team.
-Basically, everything from MS Project transfers over, including formatting such as color-coding.
+Once your Microsoft Project files are seamlessly imported online, you can manage and share your projects 100% online, safely and securely, so you can collaborate with your team.
+Everything from MS Project transfers over, including formatting such as color coding.

 Team members can update tasks on the Gantt and add attachments and comments.
 So you can continue planning in just a few clicks.
 Plus, if you need to export the data back to MS Project, you can simply click “export,” and it will open in MS Project with all the data updates intact.
 ProjectManager is also compatible with OneDrive, Google Drive, Dropbox, Outlook and more than 1,000 business apps.

 Microsoft Project is a very commonly used project management software but is not the best tool.
 That’s why there are many Microsoft Project viewer tools that have been developed for those who don’t want to use MS Project but still need to open and share MPP files.
 Here are some of the most frequently asked questions online about Microsoft Project viewers.

 What is the best Microsoft Project viewer?

 ProjectManager is the best Microsoft Project viewer.
 It’s an online project management software that lets you flawlessly import and edit MPP files.

 Yes, there are several free MPP viewers available online, such as in the Microsoft Store, Google Play Store and Apple’s App Store.

 Can you view MS Project files without MS Project?